Main page Why is Marathon such a great game? Main page

 If you went to the store of the Bungie website or other online stores about five years after the last Marathon game was released, chances were that you still could buy the Marathon games.
 You could even still find the Trilogy in some ‘ordinary’ computer stores at that time.
 This may seem surprising: ever known a store which still sold DOOM II or Quake in the year 2000?

-If you look around on the Internet, you'll find a lot of sites supporting the game, of which some go very deep in analysing all aspects of the game.
+When looking around on the Internet in the decades after the last Marathon game was released, one would find a lot of sites supporting the game, of which some went very deep in analysing all its aspects.
 Some sites are exclusively focused on its storyline.
 Ever seen someone spending more than five lines on the “story” of Doom, Quake or Hexen?

 After Bungie was acquired by Microsoft, they released the source code for the Marathon 2 engine (which is basically the same as the Infinity engine).
 This resulted in “AlephOne,” an open-source project which attempts to rebuild and improve the game and make it available for all platforms.